 - Critical about people and things

 - They often put a damper on things by their unhappy disposition

-Living with a prickly person isn’t easy, because you feel like you always have to be on guard not to say or do the wrong thing, and inadvertently get them started with their angry, unhappy responses.
-It’s also hard to live with someone like this and keep your own spirit up.
+Living with a prickly person isn’t easy, because you feel like you always have to be on guard not to say or do the wrong thing.
+You don’t want to inadvertently trigger them and get them started with their angry, unhappy responses.
+It’s also hard to live with a prickly person like this and keep your own spirit up.